Skip to main content

 Caution

-Anything passed after the script name will be passed as a script argument and not consumed as a Deno runtime flag.
-This is a common source of confusion, so double-check that runtime flags appear before the script name.
+Anything passed after the script name is a script argument, not a Deno runtime flag.
+This is a common source of confusion, so make sure runtime flags appear before the script name.

 This leads to the following pitfall: